List of Axis of Time characters

-John Birmingham's Axis of Time trilogy features several major characters and many minor characters.
+John Birmingham's Axis of Time trilogy, a series of novels, features several major characters and many minor characters.

 Admiral Phillip Kolhammer USN

 Born in 1969, Admiral Kolhammer served in the First Gulf War and is the Commander of UNPROFLEET.
 He is an American of German extraction and Jewish ethnicity.
 By the Transition Act of 1942, Admiral Kolhammer is the commandant of the "Special Administrative Zone".

 Brigadier Michael Barnes

 Head of the Australian Contingent and Commanding Officer of the Second Cavalry, and the highest-ranked Army officer mentioned so far, Brigadier Barnes' billet was possibly the overall command of UNPROFLEET's Land Forces.